The Student Scholarship Scheme

 HMC Scholars usually emerge as outstanding members of their schools' Sixth Forms, achieving excellent examination results, and offering a great deal besides.
 We are proud that former HMC Scholars are already occupying important posts in their own countries.

-The HMC Projects Bursary: On arrival in the UK, each student receives a bursary of £300 from HMC Projects.
-The HMC Projects Bursary is paid directly to the school to help each student take good advantage of cultural and travelling opportunities during his or her stay.
+On arrival in the UK, each student on a full scholarship receives a bursary of £300 from HMC Projects.
+This HMC Projects Bursary is paid directly to the school to help each student take good advantage of cultural and travelling opportunities during his or her stay.
 Students may apply to the Student Coordinator for discretionary travel grants.

 In circumstances of exceptional financial difficulty, and only when appropriate and detailed information is supplied, HMC Projects may reduce the administrative fee and/or award supplementary bursaries.